 Any organization that's outfitting a computer lab or a library needs to create specifications for the technology they purchase and deploy.
 We asked BTOP grantees to share their thoughts and their specs so you could learn from the hard work they've already done.

 We asked folks who work in public computing to share what goes into an Internet use policy.
-A few sent us their own policies to use as examples, below.
+Check out what the

 Join today to access donations and discounts for your nonprofit or library.